GiovanH/fansim-engine/README.md

 - `{{assets}}`: Points to the package-level assets folder.
 Use this as your `assets` folder, the folder containing assets unique to your package.
 - `{{asssets_commmon}}`: Points to the common assets folder identified by `assets_common`.
 Use this sparingly and remember to namespace any assets you put here.
 - `{{p}}` and `__p__`: Interchangeable.
 These are a package-specific prefix: define names starting with these to avoid namespace conflicts.
 The latter version is provided for ease in syntax highlighting.
+- `!` is shorthand for `__p__`, and is recommended for names that can be namespace with dots, like characters.
+However, in order to avoid accidental substitutions of dialogue, it can only be used in name definitions and start-of-line character calls.
 - `{{package_id}}`: This is the unique ID of your package, for use in other areas.
 Be careful: this is not guaranteed to have any relation to the package-specific prefix!
 - `{{package_entrypoint}}`: This is the the first part of your entry label.
 PQMS will direct players to the label `{{package_entrypoint}}_{route_id}` when they start your route.
 Note that `{route_id}` is *not* a preprocessor substitution; you will need to fill this in manually.